ajsnow/Forthwith/README.md

 1 2 3 * -
     [-5]
 ```
-Words are constructed to build a vocabulary to discribe the problem:
+Words are constructed to build a vocabulary to describe the problem:

 ```
 : fib 0 1 rot 0 ?do over + swap loop drop ;